Health and Well-Being

 For Managing it All….

-There are some extra challenges to family life that can come with autism (and long wait lists).
+There are some extra challenges to family life that can come with autism.
 Here are some organizations that provide helpful services in keeping our family members safe and healthy:

 Health Care: Doctors Doing House Calls